devmatters7/janitor/IMPLEMENTATION_SUMMARY.md

 ## 🎯 Project Overview

 This document provides a comprehensive summary of the Building Maintenance Ticket System implementation, including all key components, architecture decisions, and deployment instructions.
+It is all ready to be pushed to GitHub.

 ## 📁 Project Structure